Have a Romantic Retro Weekend in Palm Springs

 We enjoyed dinner at one restaurant on that list, Workshop Kitchen + Bar.
 With its concrete walls and trendy farm-to-table New American cuisine, Workshop Kitchen + Bar seems like a restaurant you’d find in Los Angeles, New York, or San Francisco (and in fact it does have a Los Angeles location).

-If you’re on more of a budget, or just want something more casual, Palm Springs has some great hole-in-the-wall restaurants that are not so big on ambiance, but have amazing food.
+If you’re on more of a budget, or just want something more casual, Palm Springs has many great hole-in-the-wall restaurants that are not so big on ambiance, but have amazing food.

 Hands down, the best restaurant in this category in Palm Springs is Rooster and the Pig, featuring Vietnamese American cuisine with the perfect amount of spiciness to challenge your tongue but not overwhelm it.
 Located in an unassuming mini-mall, they don’t take reservations, so you may have to wait an hour or more during peak periods (thus I recommend going for an early dinner there).
 If you do find yourself faced with a long wait, just pop in next door to their adjoining lounge bar, decorated with lanterns on the ceiling, for a drink.
 The food is so worth the wait!
 We loved this place so much that we did something unprecedented for us – we had dinner there two nights in a row.